The Sunshine Books

 Enjoy the complete series...

-1. Sunshine and The Power of Words (Completed, illustrated story on password protected webpage, about to launch) This is a full sensory story showing how to deal with the emotional pain of hurtful words, and that they often can last longer than physical pain.
+1. Sunshine and The Power of Words (Completed, and now for sale) This is a full sensory story showing how to deal with the emotional pain of hurtful words, and that they often can last longer than physical pain.
 Presenting the awareness that we have a choice of what words that we let get metabolized into our bodies or that we can let them bounce off of us.
 This story demonstrates why it’s helpful to allow a child to process their feelings as they bubble up, which helps the child to feel heard.
 This simple, loving act can help the child let go of that pain rather than create “emotion clouds” that can affect others.
 A lesson in compassion and the value of talking things through.

 2. Sunshine and Uncle Moody’s Cafe (Full story draft on password protected webpage, currently being illustrated) Great conversations about how kids can be self empowered to shift moods with specific examples of ways food can also shift moods.
 Explains that foods with their vitamins and nutrients can be the exact puzzle piece your bodies building blocks (cells) need.
 It introduces the work of Medical Medium to a younger generation while demonstrating how wonderful it feels to be heard.
 Another full sensory story also addressing the sensitivity of a child to her surroundings.